ekmett/comonad/README.markdown

 In this case, you may simply set 'fmap' = 'liftW'.

-These laws are directly analogous to the laws for monads and perhaps can be made clearer by viewing them as laws stating that Cokleisli composition must be associative, and has extract for a unit:
+These laws are directly analogous to the laws for monads.
+The comonad laws can perhaps be made clearer by viewing them as stating that Cokleisli composition must be a) associative and b) have extract for a unit:

     f =>= extract   = f
     extract =>= f   = f